hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 Before we look at them, it's important to first understand Xcode's test process and environment, and consider what that means when writing your own unit tests using Factory.

+*Jump to the end for information on using Factory with Swift Testing in Xcode 16.*

 ## The Unit Test Environment

 When you run a unit test, Xcode is launching and running your app in order to provide a relevant context for your test code.